+UNECE STANDARD DDP-{code of produce}

+concerning the marketing and commercial quality control of {name of produce}

+I. Definition of produce

-UNECE STANDARD DDP-{code of produce} concerning the marketing and commercial quality control of {name of produce} I. DEFINITION OF PRODUCE This standard applies to {name of produce} of varieties (cultivars) grown from ... {Latin botanical reference in italics, followed where necessary by the author's name}, intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
-This standard does not apply to {name of produce}} that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.
+This standard applies to {name of produce} of varieties (cultivars) grown from ... {Latin botanical reference in italics, followed where necessary by the author's name}, intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
+This standard does not apply to {name of produce} that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.

 II.
+Provisions concerning quality

-PROVISIONS CONCERNING QUALITY The purpose of the standard is to define the quality requirements of {name of produce}} at the export-control stage, after preparation and packaging.
-However, if applied at stages following export, the holder shall be responsible for observing the requirements of the standard.
-The holder/seller of products not in conformity with this standard may not display such products or offer them for sale, or deliver or market them in any other manner.
-A. Minimum requirements 1 In all classes, subject to the special provisions for each class and the tolerances allowed, the {name of produce}} must display the following characteristics: {The appropriate section should be included in the standard} (a) {Characteristics of inshell {name of produce} } The shell must be:
+The purpose of the standard is to define the quality requirements of {name of produce} after preparation and packaging.

+However, if applied at stages following export or dispatch, the holder/seller shall be responsible for observing the requirements of the standard.
+The holder/seller of products may not display such products or offer them for sale, or deliver or market them in any manner other than in conformity with this standard.

+A. Minimum requirements1

+In all classes, subject to the special provisions for each class and the tolerances allowed, the

+{name of produce} must display the following characteristics:

+{The appropriate section should be included in the standard}

+(a) {Characteristics of inshell {name of produce} }

+The shell must be: